Diabetes 101

 Recent studies have shown that people with type 2 diabetes can reach non-diabetic blood sugar levels after adopting dietary interventions that lead to weight loss.
 The terms “reversal,” “resolution,” and even “cure” have all been used to describe this phenomenon.
 This spurred experts from the American Diabetes Association, the Endocrine Society, the European Association for the Study of Diabetes, and Diabetes UK to come together to establish an official definition for this development.
 They concluded that people with type 2 diabetes are considered in “diabetes remission” after reaching an A1c of less than 6.5% for three months or more after stopping medications.

 Why “remission”?
-Because terms like “cure” give the impression that diabetes may never return.
+Because terms like “cure” suggest that diabetes may never return.
 People who achieve diabetes remission still have a greater risk of developing diabetes again, especially if they revert to their previous lifestyle habits.

-Nonetheless, the term “reversing diabetes” is commonly used in the current scientific literature, generally referring to when someone has reached normal glucose levels without the need to continue glucose-lowering medications.
-Here at Reversing T2D, we also choose to use the term “reverse” as our goal is to help our members attain life-long, non-diabetic levels.
-However, we understand that “reverse” doesn't imply permanence; as stated before, if an individual returns to their old lifestyle, type 2 diabetes can return.
+Nonetheless, the term “reversing diabetes” is commonly used in the current scientific literature, generally referring to achieving normal glucose levels without the need to continue glucose-lowering medications.
+Here at Reversing T2D, we also use the term “reverse” because our goal is to help our members attain life-long, non-diabetic levels.
+However, we understand that “reverse” doesn’t imply permanence; as noted earlier, if an individual returns to their old lifestyle, type 2 diabetes can recur.

 What does the science show about reversing type 2 diabetes naturally?

 The majority of research published to date shows that many individuals with type 2 diabetes can reach normal glucose levels with weight loss [1-3].
-The Counterpoint, Counterbalance, and DiRECT trials are among the major studies that show how low-calorie diets, accompanied by weight loss, can lead to diabetes reversal.
+The Counterpoint, Counterbalance, and DiRECT trials are among the major studies showing that low-calorie diets, accompanied by weight loss, can reverse diabetes.

 Counterpoint Trial